What is a content creator exactly?

 Many business owners don’t understand the basics of successful content creation.
 So, they write lousy content or hire crap content creators because they don’t know what’s involved or required.

-Having a good content creator in your corner will give your content marketing that oomph to reach the next level.
+Having a good content creator in your corner will give your content marketing the oomph to reach the next level.

 Let’s dig in.